compsocialscience/summer-institute/2026/melbourne/index.md

 To support the interdisciplinary nature and spirit of this event, we welcome early career researchers from all backgrounds, fields of study, and institutions across Australia.
 We expect to host **20 participants**.
 While most participants are expected to fully attend and participate in the entire program, we are also open to alternative arrangements, especially for those who need to travel far. **Limited bursaries** to assist with travel costs are available to those outside of Melbourne and will be distributed on a needs basis to make sure that participants from different institutions and locations can be physically present at the venue.

-Applications will be open from **30 March 2026 to 30 April 2026**.
+Applications will be open from **13 April 2026 to 4 May 2026**.
 A link to submit an application will be made available here during that time.
 If you have any questions, please reach out to us at <a href="mailto:sicss@internetobservatory.org.au">sicss@internetobservatory.org.au</a>.

 <br>
 <hr>